tienvv1234/nextjsCompletedGuide/README.md

 component is pages
 pageProds is getStaticProps function or getInitialProps = async (appContext: AppProps) => {
 home page  = app + index

+### SSG -- Static site generation

+npm run build, generate ra static file html css ...
+Reuse For each request (build time) many user quest to 1 file static

+### ssr

+each request is each html

+### ISR incremental site reder
+ssg + isr + cache(request)

+### Automatic static optimization'

+this determination is  made by the absence of getServerSideProps and getInitialProps in the page

+if page don;t actually use getServerSideProps then next js is automatic static optimization